Near Independence in Inyo County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Manzanar (within shouting distance of this marker); Weaving for the War (approx. 0.4 miles away); Legacy (approx. 0.8 miles away); Sacred Space (approx. 0.8 miles away); Alabama Gates (approx. 4.4 miles away); Kearsarge Station (approx. 5.7 miles away); Edwards House (approx. 5.9 miles away); Mary Austin’s Home (approx. 5.9 miles away).
 Touch for a list and map of all markers in Independence.

 Credits.
 This page was last revised on September 10, 2018.
-This page originally submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 472 times since then and 4 times this year.
+It was originally submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 539 times since then and 31 times this year.
 Last updated on August 31, 2018, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland.
 2. submitted on August 31, 2018, by Craig Baker of Sylmar, California.
 3. submitted on October 14, 2007, by Karen Key of Sacramento, California.
 4, 5, 6. submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.